neonsk69/OCTANET_MARCH/README.md

 # OCTANET_MARCH
-This repository was made for my internship in OctaNet.
+This repository is made for my internship in OctaNet.